Trial of Jimi Hendrix: Impact on Hendrix

 Two weeks after the arrest, Hendrix told Lawrence: "Whatever I have done ... getting hooked on heroin is not one of them."
-He explained that his fear of needles discouraged him from using the drug and that having known junkies convinced him that it was not something he should get involved with.
+He explained that his fear of needles discouraged him from using the drug and that having known "junkies" dependent on heroin convinced him that it was not something he should get involved with.
 Soon after the story of his arrest became public, he drew a connection between the bust and anti-establishment sentiments: "All of that is the establishment fighting back ...
 Eventually, they will swallow themselves up, but I don't want them to swallow up too many kids as they go along."

 According to Shapiro and Glebbeek, in 1969 there was little confidence in the staying power of rock stars; it was assumed that their careers were going to be short, and industry insiders operated under a "take the money and run" mentality.
 For this reason, they speculated that had Hendrix been convicted it would have ended his music career.
 After the trial, his management announced to the British press that they were planning a farewell tour for the Experience.
 However, the US tour during which the arrest occurred was their last.
 (Note: The arrest occurred when the Experience were five weeks into a two-month tour of the US and Canada.)
 The band played their final concert on June 29, at Mile High Stadium in Denver (less than two months before Hendrix's iconic solo performance at Woodstock).
 There were no new album releases from them during 1969.
 (Note: Hendrix later referenced the arrest in lyrics he wrote for "Stepping Stone": "flying can't be trusted – got busted".
 According to author and musicologist David Moskowitz, the Toronto incident influenced some of the lyrics to "Room Full of Mirrors".)
 Hendrix's management later stated that concert promoters were apprehensive about booking him until after the matter had been resolved.